spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 Components are designed such that they form a hierarchy from the most significant on the left to the least significant components on the right.

-A _purl_ is a valid URL and URI that conforms to the URL definitions and specifications in RFC 3986 <https://datatracker.ietf.org/doc/rfc3986/>.
+A _PURL_ is a valid URL and URI that conforms to the URL definitions and specifications in RFC 3986 <https://datatracker.ietf.org/doc/rfc3986/>.

-A _purl_ shall not contain a URL Authority i.e. there is no support for username, password, host and port components.
+A _PURL_ shall not contain a URL Authority i.e. there is no support for username, password, host and port components.
 A `namespace` segment may sometimes look like a host but its interpretation is specific to a type.

-The _purl_ components are mapped to the following URL components:
+The _PURL_ components are mapped to the following URL components:

-- _purl_ scheme: this is a URL scheme with a constant value: `pkg`
+- _PURL_ scheme: this is a URL scheme with a constant value: `pkg`
-- _purl_ type, namespace, name and version components: these are collectively mapped to a URL path
+- _PURL_ type, namespace, name and version components: these are collectively mapped to a URL path
-- _purl_ qualifiers: this maps to a URL query
+- _PURL_ qualifiers: this maps to a URL query
-- _purl_ subpath: this is a URL fragment
+- _PURL_ subpath: this is a URL fragment

 ## Character encoding

-For clarity and simplicity a _purl_ is always an ASCII string.
+For clarity and simplicity a _PURL_ is always an ASCII string.
-To ensure that there is no ambiguity when parsing a _purl_, separator characters and non-ASCII characters shall be encoded in UTF-8, and then percent-encoded as defined in RFC 3986 <https://datatracker.ietf.org/doc/rfc3986/>.
+To ensure that there is no ambiguity when parsing a _PURL_, separator characters and non-ASCII characters shall be encoded in UTF-8, and then percent-encoded as defined in RFC 3986 <https://datatracker.ietf.org/doc/rfc3986/>.

-Use these rules for percent-encoding and decoding _purl_ components:
+Use these rules for percent-encoding and decoding _PURL_ components:

 - the type shall not be encoded and shall not contain separators
 - the `#`, `?`, `@` and `:` characters shall not be encoded when used as separators.
 They may need to be encoded elsewhere